Transform Any Smile

 Diagnosis and treatment planning

-At your first appointment Dr. Hochberg and Dr. Diora will discuss whether teeth veneers are the ideal treatment option to meet your needs and expectations; and they will review the corrective limitations of this procedure.
-With custom diagnostic and models and computer imaging you will be able to take an active role in planning your smile design.
+At your first appointment, Drs.
+Hochberg, Diora or To will discuss whether teeth veneers are the ideal treatment option to meet your needs and expectations; and they will review the corrective limitations of this procedure.
+With custom diagnostic models and computer imaging, you will be able to take an active role in planning your smile design.

-The second appointment will take a few hours depending upon the number of teeth involved.
-Although the porcelain veneer is very thin, the teeth are lightly etched to allow for the added thickness.
+The second appointment will take a few hours depending on the number of teeth involved.
+Although the porcelain veneer is very thin, the teeth are lightly etched to allow for added thickness.
 A mold is taken of the teeth to be sent to the lab for fabrication.

 Porcelain Veneer Care